MailToolbox/mail_plugger/docs/usage_in_script_or_console.md

 ## SMTP

-*This is just a theoretical example, because here it would be smarter to use the built-in SMTP solution of `mail` gem.
+*This is just a theoretical example, because here it would be smarter to use the built-in SMTP solution of the `mail` gem.
 The advantage of this solution will be much more usable in Ruby on Rails.
-Especially when we would like to use more than one SMTP servers, or we would like to combine SMTP and API connections.*
+Especially when we would like to use more than one SMTP server, or we would like to combine SMTP and API connections.*

-We can use `MailPlugger.plug_in` to add our configurations.
+We can use the `MailPlugger.plug_in` method to add our configurations.

 ```ruby
 MailPlugger.plug_in('test_smtp_client') do |smtp|